Manchester derby: 2000s

-Three years later, in the first Old Trafford derby of the new millennium in April 2001, saw the culmination of a long-standing feud between Roy Keane and Alfie Haaland, which Keane received a red card for making a knee-high tackle on Haaland.
+Three years later, in the first Old Trafford derby of the new millennium in April 2001, saw the culmination of a long-standing feud between Roy Keane and Alf-Inge Haaland, which Keane received a red card for making a knee-high tackle on Haaland.
 The feud started in 1997, when United captain Keane suffered a cruciate ligament injury when he fouled Haaland (then playing for Leeds, a team that also have an unpleasant rivalry with United).
 As Keane lay on the ground, Haaland accused him of feigning injury.
 The game ended in a 1–1 draw; United were already league champions and City's two dropped points brought them closer to eventual relegation, which was confirmed in the penultimate game of the season.
 It was the first time in nine years that City had come away from Old Trafford unbeaten, and the first time in eight years that they had been unbeaten by United home or away in any competition.

 In his autobiography, published in 2002, Keane admitted that the challenge was a premeditated attempt to injure, an admission which resulted in a £150,000 fine and a five-match ban during the autumn of that year.

 Commemorative scarves given out for the 50th anniversary of the Munich air disaster which coincided with the Manchester derby in February 2008.
 Blue scarves were also given to Manchester City supporters.

 On 9 November 2002, City, managed by Kevin Keegan, won the last derby at Maine Road 3–1, with Shaun Goater scoring his 100th and 101st goals for the club, and Nicolas Anelka scoring the other.
 This was City's first win over United since the 5–1 victory in 1989, ending a 13-year barren run for the blue half of Manchester.
 City would later go on to draw at Old Trafford in the same season 1–1, Shaun Goater again scoring the goal.
 This was the first season since 1991–92 that City had been unbeaten by United in either of their league meetings.